 In the 1990s, he began creating his monumental sculptures.
 Of those, the multinational project Equilibrio is the most impressive one, obviously.
-From 1995 till 2009, Schaffner created a project for peace and responsible treatment of nature.
+From 1995 to 2009, Schaffner created a project for peace and responsible treatment of nature.
 After all, Equilibrio means balance.

 Schaffner erected his steles made of natural stone at five locations in Europe starting in 1995 with Equilibrio South in Santanyí.
 Then, this piece was followed by Equilibrio Center in Bensberg, Germany in 1997, Equilibrio North in Trondheim in Norway in 2000.
 In 2005, he built Equilibrio East in the Russian city of Volgograd.
-Finally, his project was completed with Equilibrio West in Cork in Ireland in 2009 only the year after his death on Mallorca in 2008.
+Finally, his project was completed with Equilibrio West in Cork in Ireland in 2009 only the year after his death in Mallorca in 2008.

 Cala d’es Macs

 Assumably anyone who spends their holiday around Santanyí gets to know Cala Llombards since it’s a small, family-friendly sandy beach with incredibly clear water that I’m introducing below.

 Therefore it’s funny that practically just around the corner is a small bay that only very few visitors enjoy.

 This Cala d’es Macs is a small swimming area very close to the famous Es Pontàs that I’ve introduced above.
 Due to the quite challenging access, it’s never crowded.
 Also, the bay is very small and rocky, definitely not for smaller kids or the elderly.